joseprupi/quantragrpc/README.md

 ### Architecture

 * It would be nice to have a Python client for quantra.
 This is pending from Flatbuffers project to support gRPC for Python, [see this](https://github.com/google/flatbuffers/issues/4109).
-* Having a cache to for interprocess communications for things such as bootstrapped curves and avoid recalculation (I am currently working on this)
+* Having a cache for interprocess communications for things such as bootstrapped curves and avoid recalculation (I am currently working on this)

 ![Arqchitecture](docs/architecture2.jpg?raw=true "Arqchitecture")

 ### Data

-It would be nice to have an implementation for translating from QuantLib native objects to Flatbuffers.
+It would be nice to have an implementation to translate from QuantLib native objects to Flatbuffers.
 This way translating to Quantra the already existing implementation using QuantLib would be easier.
-Also, with something like this even without the server it would be possible to store QuantLib objects in Flatbuffers and JSON format.
+Also, with something like this, and without the server, it would be possible to store QuantLib objects in Flatbuffers and JSON format.

 ![Data](docs/data2.jpg?raw=true "Data")